How we are helping

 The Sustainable Development Investment Portfolio (SDIP) seeks to respond to major regional development challenges in South Asia - improving transboundary water resource management, increasing access to energy and energy connectivity, and increasing agricultural productivity and farm incomes.
 SDIP targets these three inter-related sectors where Australia is uniquely placed to contribute its expertise and technologies.

 South Asia Regional Development Program: increased water, food and energy security

 Objective 2: Increased regional connectivity through trade facilitation and infrastructure connectivity

-The objective will be addressed through the World Bank-implemented Infrastructure for Growth (IFG) and the South Asia Regional Trade Facilitation Programs (SARTFP).
+Australia is promoting increased regional connectivity in South Asia through the World Bank-implemented Infrastructure for Growth (IFG) and the South Asia Regional Trade Facilitation Programs (SARTFP).
 IFG aims to meet infrastructure gaps in the region by addressing the major challenge of connectivity and integration, both within countries and the region.
 SARTFP seeks to improve border trade and connectivity in the eastern sub region (which includes the North Eastern states of India, Bangladesh, Bhutan and Nepal) with a particular emphasis on enabling women's participation in trade and economic activity.